 Prosecutors will need to consider carefully how the life of another was endangered.
 R v Steer AC 111 held that for an offence under Section 1(2) of the Act the prosecution had to prove that the danger to life resulted from the actual destruction of or damage to property.

-This was qualified in R v Asquith, R v Warwick 2 All ER 168, CA. A defendant may be guilty, either if he intended to endanger life by damage, or was reckless that life would be endangered by the damage.
+This was qualified in R v Asquith, R v Warwick 2 All ER 168, CA. A defendant may be guilty, either if they intended to endanger life by damage, or was reckless that life would be endangered by the damage.

-Thus, those who drop objects on a moving train or railway line, or throw missiles at or ram police cars may be properly convicted of an offence under Section 1(2) of the Act.
+Thus, those who drop objects on a moving train or railway line, or throw missiles at or ram police cars may be properly convicted of an offence under Section 1(2) of the CDA 1971.
 If the intent is to break the windscreen or window, a jury is entitled to infer that there was intent to shower the driver or passengers with glass and that because of being so showered; control could be lost, thereby endangering life.
 The danger would be caused, and intended to be caused, by the broken glass.

 For offences involving "simple arson" the property of another must be damaged.
 For the aggravated offence in Section 1(2), it can be any property, including the defendant's own.

 Section 30 of the Crime and Disorder Act 1998 (as amended by the Anti-Terrorism, Crime and Security Act 2001) creates an offence of racially or religiously aggravated criminal damage, based on the basic offence of criminal damage under Section 1(1) CDA 1971.
 Refer to CPS Guidance on Prosecuting Cases of Racist and Religious Crime, the Legal Guidance.

 Files should be clearly identified as racial or religious incident cases.